We all fear volcanic eruptions with their flowing lava and fireballs. However, the volcanic ashfall effects on our power grid go unnoticed.

 - Tephra release

-What are the volcanic ashfall effects on the U.S. power grid?
+How does volcanic ashfall mess with the U.S. power grid?

 #2 Ash content

-- Ash chemistry: the level of soluble salt content and electrical properties for conductivity.
-Volcanic ash can hold moisture very easily.
-And saltwater is a great conductor of electricity.
-So, the electrical conductivity of ash improves with greater salt content.
+- Ash chemistry: This deals with the soluble salt content and electrical properties for conductivity.
+Volcanic ash loves to soak up moisture, and saltwater’s a fantastic conductor of electricity.
+So, ash with a higher salt content will be more electrically conductive.

-- Size of ash particles: particle size distribution and shape.
-For example, spherical or angular shaped ash particles.
-When the surface area of an ash particle is greater, it’ll conduct electricity better when wet.
-Because this creates a better path for electricity to flow.
+- Size of ash particles: Particle size distribution and shape matter too.
+Think spherical or angular-shaped ash particles.
+The bigger the surface area of an ash particle, the better it conducts electricity when wet.
+This creates a smoother path for electricity to flow.

-- Compaction level of ash: the more compact ash is, the better it’ll conduct when wet.
-Because ash particles will be closer together allowing electricity to better flow.
+- Compaction level of ash: The more tightly packed the ash, the better it conducts electricity when wet.
+That’s because ash particles will be snugger, letting electricity flow more easily.

-#3 Weather conditions in the time of an eruption
+#3 Weather conditions at the time of an eruption

-If it’s dry weather the number of problems we’ll face will be less.
-The ash will be less likely to stick to insulators.
-Plus, it won’t be as conductive.
+- Dry weather: If it’s dry during the eruption, we’ll face fewer problems.
+The ash is less likely to stick to insulators, and it won’t be as conductive.

 - Rain: There’s a fine line when it comes to rain.
-Too much rain and the ash will wash off, which is what we want.
-But just enough rain will make the ash stick and become electrically conductive.
+Too much rain, and the ash washes off, which is perfect.
+But just enough rain makes the ash stick and become electrically conductive.

-The strength of a volcanic eruption is critical for the amount and duration of ashfall depend on a volcano’s eruption energy.
-The greater the eruption energy, the greater the ejected height of the ash into the sky.
+The strength of a volcanic eruption is critical for the amount and duration of ashfall.
+The greater the eruption energy, the higher the ash is blasted into the sky.

 #5 Human preparation for an eruption

-With that out of the way, we’ll now go over the impact of ash on our power grid.
+Now, with all that in mind, let’s dive into the impact of volcanic ash on our power grid.

 #1 System outages from insulator flashovers

 - Mechanically support energized lines or electrical parts.
-Electrical conductors can be pretty heavy, so insulators are used to prop them up when they’re mounted to poles and towers you see as you drive on roads.
+Electrical conductors can be pretty heavy, so insulators are used to prop them up when they’re mounted to poles or towers.

 - Electrically isolate energized lines or electrical parts.
-As the name implies, insulators prevent the flow of electric current.
-They’re specially shaped using the right material to prevent electric current flow.
-So, overhead conductors connected to transmission towers use insulators.
-This way electric current can’t flow from the cables through the tower to the ground.
+As the name suggests, insulators prevent the flow of electric current.
+They’re specially shaped using the right materials to stop electric current flow.
+Overhead conductors connected to transmission towers use insulators to prevent electric current from zipping from the cables through the tower to the ground.

-Now, what is an insulator flashover?
-It’s when you have a disruptive electrical discharge over an insulator’s surface.
+So, what’s an insulator flashover?
+It’s a disruptive electrical discharge that happens over an insulator’s surface.

-But, if the eruption produces wet ash, then even the dryest states will be heavily affected.
-Only excessive rain can wash off the ash.
+But, if the eruption spews wet ash, even the driest states will feel the burn.
+In these cases, only excessive rain can wash off the ash.

 |State||Average total yearly precipitation||Rank among 50 states|